melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 My team needed to make one more update to employee machines.
 The employees who are in the Information Technology department already had this update, but employees in all other departments need it.

-I use filters in SQL to create a query which identifies all employees not in the IT department.
+I used the `NOT` operator and equals `=` operator in SQL to create a query which identifies all employees not in the IT department.

-(The department of the employee is found in the department column, which contains values that include Information Technology.)
+The department of the employee is found in the department column, which contains values that include Information Technology.

-Describe your query and how it works.
+The `NOT` operator negates a condition.
+I used the `NOT` operator because I wanted to filter for employee machines in every department excluding the Information Technology department.

+The equals `=` operator exclusively specifies that the department to filter for is Information Technology.
+This paired with the `NOT` operator creates a SQL query that exclusively filters for employee machines in all departments, excluding Information Technology.

+The image below highlights the `NOT` operator and the equals `=` operator in green, and the department column in blue.

 <img src="" width="600" />